shridhay/CPSC-5540-Project-3/README.md

-# CPSC 5540 Project 3: SAT Solving
+# CPSC 5540 Project 3: SAT Solver

 This implementation was developed by Jonathan Chen and Hridhay Suresh.